 Thealso has built-in safety features, including incident detection for some activities.
 If you get into trouble, your location will be sent to your emergency contacts, although you will need to have your phone with you for this feature to work.
 The battery lasts up to two weeks in smartwatch mode and up to 60 hours in UltraTrac mode.

 For those on a budget, the Garmin Forerunner 45s offers an affordable alternative to some of the more expensive watches on our list.
 Heart rate is tracked via optical sensors on the back of the watch’s body, and its GPS technology allows you to track your pace, distance, intervals, speed, cadence, and calories burned.
-You also have access to free Garmin Coach training plans the ability to share your progress on Garmin’s extensive online community.
+You also have access to free Garmin Coach training plans and the ability to share your progress with Garmin’s extensive online community.

 When connected to a compatible smartphone, the Forerunner 45s will inform you of any incoming calls, possible texts, or alerts.
 You’ll have access to some more advanced safety features, like incident detection and tracking.
 From your smartwatch, you can also modify your music controls.
 The watch’s included port apps are running, cycling, indoor track, treadmill, elliptical, cardio, and yoga.
 On average, you’ll be able to get about seven days of battery life if your device is in smartwatch mode and about 14 hours maximum while in GPS mode.
 The watch comes in two sizes — 39.5mm and 42mm.

-If you decide you want to bring your smartphone along, then rest assured with Vivoactive 4’s added safety features.
+If you decide you want to bring your phone along, then rest assured with Vivoactive 4’s added safety features.
 You can use incident detection and real-time tracking to stay on top of where your phone is.
 Users also have access to thousands of free watch faces, apps, and widgets through the Connect IQ store.
 The smartwatch has a battery life of up to eight days in smartwatch mode and up to six hours in GPS and music mode.
 The Vívoactive 4 is available in two sizes — 40mm and 45mm.